Throw Away the Suit Together

 Throw Away the Suit Together (君としらない夏になる, Kimi to Shiranai Natsu ni Naru) is a Japanese yuri manga series written and illustrated by Keyyang.
 It was serialized in Ichijinsha's Comic Yuri Hime from August 2021 to July 2023, and is licensed for an English-language release by Seven Seas Entertainment.

 Synopsis

-The series follows Haru and Hii, tired of the idea of attending university or beginning job hunting, as they decide to throw away their resumes and move to a remote island together.
-However they come to learn that even living out their days on an island still has its complications to face.
+The series follows Haru Nishimiya and Megumi "Hii-chan" Hinoto, tired of the idea of attending university or beginning job hunting, as they decide to throw away their resumes and move to a remote island together.
+However, they come to learn that even living out their days on an island still has its complications to face.

 Publication

 Written and illustrated by Keyyang, Throw Away the Suit Together was serialized in Ichijinsha's Comic Yuri Hime from August 18, 2021, to July 18, 2023.
 The series was collected into three tankōbon volumes, released from March 17, 2022, to September 15, 2023.

 The series is licensed for an English release in North America by Seven Seas Entertainment.